flynn/flynn/docs/content/faq/how-can-i-deploy-a-docker-image.md

     # Create the app.
     $ flynn create --remote "" memcached

-    # Create a release using the Docker registries url.
+    # Create a release using the Docker registry url.
     $ flynn -a memcached release add -f config.json "https://registry.hub.docker.com?name=memcached&id=8937d6d027a4f52b877aacd9faa68b8a89652d858845e1ea2cf7bc6a8306db00"

     # Start the service by scaling it up.